Points2Sound: From mono to binaural audio using 3D point cloud scenes: Approach

-We synthetically create mono mixtures, 3D scenes, and the corresponding binaural version to train the model in a self-supervised fashion.
+We synthetically create mono mixtures, 3D scenes, and the corresponding binaural version to train the model in a supervised fashion.

 For each instance, we randomly select $N$ sources and $N$ angular positions with $N$ chosen uniformly between 1 and 3.
 The binaural mixture, which serves as supervision, is created following Eq.~\ref{eq:binaural}.
 First, we select 3 seconds length binaural signals for each sound source in the mix based on its angular position, and then we sum all selected binaural signals to create the binaural mixture.
-The input mono mixture is obtained by adding both channels of the binaural mixture.

 For the 3D scene, we first select individual musician's point clouds corresponding to these sources.
 Then, musician point clouds are located at their corresponding angular position in a random distance ranging from 1 to 3 meters from the listeners head in the 3D space.
 Finally, all N musician point clouds are merged to create a single 3D point cloud scene.
 Note that we generate binaural versions using HRTFs computed at 1 meter distance from the listeners head but locate the sources in a distance ranging from 1 to 3 meters.
-This assumption is based on the fact that distance has smaller influence on the shape of HRTFs, for source-receiver distances greater than 1m~\cite{otani2009numerical}.
+This assumption is based on the fact that distance has a smaller influence on the shape of HRTFs, for source-receiver distances greater than 1m~\cite{otani2009numerical}.

 During the training of the model, each individual musician point cloud is independently augmented in both coordinates and color.
 We randomly shear and translate the coordinates of each musician in the scene.
 Shearing is applied along all axes and the shear elements are sampled from a Normal distribution $\mathcal{N}(0, 0.1^2)$.
 Translation is applied along the stature direction and the translation offset is sampled from $\mathcal{N}(0, 0.2^2)$.